grokify/goheroku/README.md

 DONE
 ```

-Also add the following Heroku directive to your `go.mod` file above the go version number line.
+You will need to use `go mod init` to create your `go.mod` file.
+Add the following Heroku directive to your `go.mod` file above the go version number line.

 ```
-// +heroku goVersion go1.15
+// +heroku goVersion go1.16
-go 1.15
+go 1.16
 ```

 ## More Info